African American History Month

-Video profiles of six African American federal judges offer a dramatic view of the changes experienced by individuals and the nation during the Civil Rights era.
+Video profiles of these African American federal judges offer perspectives on their experiences during the Civil Rights era.

 The videos are part of the U.S. courts’ Pathways to the Bench series.
 In the videos, judges share first-person accounts of their different paths through the 1950s, ‘60s and ‘70s and what motivated them to enter the law and, eventually, become judges.